gertjana/gertjanassies.dev/content/240125_rust_on_esp32_2_hardware.md

 ## State Machine

-The stages a Charger goes through (Available, Occupied, Charging, Error) so creating a smell FSM (Finite State Machine) looks like good way to model this.
+The stages a Charger goes through (Available, Occupied, Charging, Error) so creating a small FSM (Finite State Machine) looks like good way to model this.

-Whenever something happens (an InputEvent), a cable gets inserted/removed or some form of authentication is provided, a transision is made from one state to the next, resulting in an output event, for instance to tell the charger to lock the cable and start charging whenever the charged is in a Occupied state.
+Whenever something happens (an InputEvent), a cable gets inserted/removed or some form of authentication is provided, a transision is made from one state to the next, resulting in an output event, for instance to tell the charger to lock the cable and start charging.

 ![FSM](/images/charger_eps32_state_diagram.png)